Universal-Team/db/docs/_ds/stellads.md

 - emulator
 color: '#969188'
 created: '2020-11-25T18:16:27Z'
-description: Atari 2600 emulator for DS (original code by AlekMaul)
+description: Atari 2600 emulator for DS (original code by AlekMaul).
+This is the PHOENIX EDITION which brings greater speed, compatibility and accuracy to the emulation on the DSi
 download_page: https://github.com/wavemotion-dave/StellaDS/releases
 downloads:
   StellaDS.nds: